larsschwegmann/humanstxt.app/README.md

  * Email: larsob@me.com

 If you want to support this project, please help me with further development.
-If you are no developer, you can also buy me a coke by donating to my paypal account by clicking on this link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6CP86VYT57UU4
+If you are no developer, you can also buy me a coke by donating to my paypal account.
+Just click on this link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6CP86VYT57UU4